 *Note: talk to your coordinator about teardown. some crews make arrangements to work together as a group, or have special teardown commitments

 Make sure you wear closed toed footwear, and comfortable work clothing.
 You may need a hat and sunscreen or rain gear.
 Please bring a water bottle or beverage container as they are not provided on site.
-Keep in mind that there is no secure storage at the Edmonton Ski Club, so we suggest leaving valuables in your vehicle or at home.
+Keep in mind that there is no secure storage on site, so we suggest leaving valuables in your vehicle or at home.

-Once you arrive at the Ski Club, please check in at the Teardown Desk, located inside the ski lodge.
+Once you arrive at the Ski Club, please check in at the Production Office, located in the trailers next to Stage 5.
 From there, they will direct you to a teardown coordinator.